ZachMK25/linked-blog-starter-md/FL25 SJSU/255 - Data Mining/Clustering Methods.md

 Ex: 2 seconds, 16KHz
 32K points

-Ex: Brainscan with 1 subject, 5 seconds, 1000Hz sampling rate, 31 sensors
+Ex: EEG Brainscan with 1 subject, 5 seconds, 1000Hz sampling rate, 31 sensors
 (1, 5000, 31)

 #### How can we use this for K-Means Clustering?